evilsocket/nerve/README.md

 # 🖥️ install the project with:
 pip install nerve-adk

-# 💡 create an agent with  guided procedure:
+# 💡 create an agent with a guided procedure:
 nerve create new-agent

 # 🚀 go!
 nerve run new-agent
 ```